Klbgr/EzStudies/README.md

 ------
 ## Description

 EZStudies is an application made by students for students.
-As a student at CY Cergu Paris Université, using that application can optimize your lifestyle and your workflow.
+As a student at CYU, using that application can optimize your lifestyle and your workflow.
 Connect to Celcat, set your travel time and preparation time and the application does the rest.

 ## Collaborators